Film industry being singled out as 'worst place in the world': Deepti Naval | Entertainment

 - India

-Veteran actor-director Deepti Naval on Tuesday said it was unfortunate the Indian film industry was being labelled as ''the worst place in the world'', a perception she wants to change through a future book.
+Veteran actor-director Deepti Naval says it was unfortunate the Indian film industry was being labeled as ''the worst place in the world'', a perception she wants to change through a future book.

 ''These days the whole world is out there on the net giving a lot of gaalis (abuses) to the film industry.
 It's come under flak for various reasons, real, unreal, I can't make out.
 This is not the industry I know.''
 Naval said her experiences in showbiz were ''very different'' from the ones that were being discussed on social media these days.